HichamBI/HichamBI.github.io/_posts/2015-03-15-Export-SVG-to-PDF-with-Batik-SVG-Toolkit.markdown

 {% endhighlight %}

 ##### What about SVG images with gradient paint ?
-If we try tu use this code with SVG with gradient pain, all gradients will be turned to black color.
+If you try tu use this code with SVG that include gradient pain, all gradients will be turned to black color.
 To fix this, we must define an ExtensionHandler and add it to our SVGGeneratorContext.

 #####-   The GradientExtensionHandler class